 Midpen volunteers pulling French Broom, an invasive plant.

-Bear Creek Redwoods Upper Lake Interpretive Tour: Exotic Versus Invasive Species
+Bear Creek Redwoods Upper Lake Interpretive Tour: Stop 6 - Exotic Versus Invasive Species

 Midpen volunteers pulling French Broom, an invasive plant, in Bear Creek Redwoods (Alisha Laborico).